latin-dict/latin-dict.github.io/_dictionaries/DelCol2007.md

 ---
 # {{ page.title }}, {{ page.author }} ({{ page.year }})

-Full title of the book is "Diccionario auxiliar español-latino para el uso moderno del latín".
+The book "Diccionario auxiliar español-latino para el uso moderno del latín" was compiled by José Juan Del Col (1925-2018), former rector of El Instituto Superior "Juan XXIII" de Bahía Blanca (Argentina).
 It contains some general lexis, though does not have such frequent words as "andar" or "comer", and is aimed at more specialized terms of the modern life.

 ## Download